-5.3.1 Progress Towards Outcomes and Outputs Analysis:

-- i) By assessing the aspects of the project that have already been successful, identify ways in which the project can further expand these benefits. - ii) Assess the log frame indicators against progress made towards the end-of-project targets using the Progress Towards Results Matrix and colour code progress in a "traffic light system" based on the level of progress achieved; assign a rating on progress for each indicator; make recommendations from the areas marked as "Not on target to be achieved" (red).
+- 5.3.1 Progress Towards Outcomes and Outputs Analysis: - i) By reviewing the aspects of the project that have already been successful, identify ways in which the project can further expand these benefits. - ii) Review the log frame indicators against progress made towards the end-of-project targets using the Progress Towards Results Matrix and colour code progress in a "traffic light system" based on the level of progress achieved; assign a rating on progress for each indicator; make recommendations from the areas marked as "Not on target to be achieved" (red).

 Table.
-Progress Towards Results Matrix (Achievement of outcomes against End-of-project Targets)
+Progress Towards Results Matrix (Achievement of outcomes against End-ofproject Targets)

-Project Indicato Base Level in Midter End- Midterm Achieveme Analysis:

-Project Strategy Indicato r 2 Base line Leve 13 Level in 1st APR (self-reporte d) Midter m Target 4 End- of- projec t Targe t Midterm Level & Assessme nt 5 Analysis: status of indicator; justificati on for rating (triangula ted with evidence and data); how

-realistic it is for target to be achieved
+Project Strategy Indicato r 2 Base line Leve 13 Level in 1st APR (self-reporte d) Midter m Target 4 End- of- projec t Targe t Midterm Level & Assessme nt 5 Achieveme nt Rating 6 Analysis: status of indicator; justificati on for rating (triangula ted with evidence and data); how realistic it is for target to be achieved

-Fund Level Indicator

-Impact 1: 1:
+Fund Level Impact 1: Indicator 1: Indicator

-Indicator 2:
+2:

-Fund Level Indicator
+Fund Level Impact 2: Indicator 1: Indicator

-Impact 2: 1:
+2:

-Indicator 2:
+Outcome Indicator 1: